MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-catalogs.md

 Send an HTTP PUT request to the resulting URL.
 If the catalog is updated, the response contains the updated [Catalog](../shopping-content/catalogs-resource.md#catalog) object.

+You may not update the default catalog.
+If you try to update the default catalog, the request fails.